willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 [@Fig:results:beoid:sink-turn-tap] (*turn tap*, sink): All but the TC maps have low jitter.
 The SNC maps localise the rim of the cup, the washing up liquid bottle logo, the visible tap handle, and the boundaries of the arm and hand.
-The strong regions of attention surround the cup rim suggest the spatial network has learnt to recognise the cup.
+The strong regions of attention surrounding the cup rim suggest the spatial network has learnt to recognise the cup.
 The washing up bottle logo acts as a strong visual indicator that location is the sink helping refine the number of possible action classes taking place.
-Consider a frame from the clip with the surrounding context removed, leaving only the outstretched arm; it would be difficult to infer the action of 'turn tap', it necessary to have the surrounding environment to infer the action: the sink, the mug under the tap head, and the running water.
+The environment surrounding the outstretched arm is necessary to infer the action, without it the appearance of the arm is insufficient to distinguish between actions.
 The SC maps localise the majority of attention to the red tap handle indicating this is a discriminator for the 'turn tap' action.
-The TNC maps localise attention to the changing reflections of the water in the mug, these cause strong regions in the corresponding optical flow (c.f.
-UCF101 swimming examples) typical of moving water.
+The TNC maps localise attention to the changing reflections of the water in the mug, these cause strong regions in the corresponding optical flow typical of moving water.
 Some attention is localised to the movement of the arm used to turn the tap in the TNC map.
-The TC maps have high jitter but do localise the hand and wrist movement in 2 of the 5 frames.
+The TC maps have high jitter but do localise the hand and wrist movement in 2 of the 5 frames: the first and fifth frame.

 ![BEOID Example: `03_Sink2_stir_spoon_1793-1887`](media/results/beoid/03_Sink2_stir_spoon_1793-1887-temporal.pdf){#fig:results:beoid:sink-stir-spoon
 width=90%}